EchterAlsFake/PySide6-to-Android/README.md

 ## Requirements
 - Operating System: Arch Linux
 - Qt Version: 6.6.3 (In the Qt unified installer check the options for "Android" and "Desktop" Development
+- Python 3.11 (Or Python3.10) with OpenSSL

 ## Basic Knowledge / Understanding
 What we are doing here is to build PySide6 and Shiboken6 for the different Android architectures.
-Basically, Qt relies on some C code, which is why we need to build it in this exceptional way.
-You can't just specify PySide6 in the buildozer requirements and expect everything to work.
-This is why we are doing all this here.
+Basically, Qt relies on C / C++ code, which is why we need to build it in this exceptional way.
-At the end of compiling, you will have two .whl files for PySide6 and Shiboken6.
-For every architecture two pieces.

 There are multiple Android architectures:

 - aarch64